Sunlight forced my eyes open.

 “Sandalphon, take him back to the Sixth Heaven.”

-“Wait…” I looked up quickly.
-“Your Highness Lucifer… do you know Yang Lu?”
+“Wait – ” I looked up quickly.
+“Your Highness Lucifer, do you know Yang Lu?”

 “I do not.”

 The answer came so decisively that I was left with nothing to say.
-I had no choice but to ask again, “Then… who is the Young Master—?”
+I had no choice but to ask again, “Then, who is the Young Master—?”

 Lucifer’s expression remained indifferent.
-“Don’t know him.”
+“Don’t know.”

 Seeing the look in his eyes, I was reminded of that encounter in the cathedral—the cold tone, the stifling presence.
 A chill ran down my spine.
 I took a step back.
 Then another.
 And finally darted over to Sandalphon’s side.

-I reached out and caught it steadily.
+I caught it steadily.

 “Take that to the first floor of the Prayer Fortress.
 Just consider it a sick leave.”